Tourist Attractions in Taiping & Perak

 of India, Australia and China, which first opened a branch in Taiping in 1888.
 The building was then converted

 into the public library.
-Taiping Public Library has as numerous old and new books collection.
+Taiping Public Library has numerous old and new books collection.

 Map - Tourist Attractions Perak

-Taiping and was formerly known as Maxwell Hill.
-It is Malaysia's smallest and oldest hill station and was once
+formerly known as Maxwell Hill.
+It is Malaysia's smallest and oldest hill station and was once the retreat for

-the retreat for colonial administrators.
-This resort is especially popular with nature lovers, bird watchers and
+colonial administrators.
+This resort is especially popular with nature lovers, bird watchers and day

 There is accommodation here in the form of rest houses and bungalows.
 Transportation